NaomiEX/Mainstream-Media-Analysis/README.md

 Visualization and analysis of user engagement on different types of facebook posts (links, photos, status updates, videos, etc.) from ABC news using R.

 ## Dataset
-The dataset used for this project was extracted from public Facebook posts of some of the top mainstream media sources and consists of millions of posts.
+The dataset used for this project was extracted from public Facebook posts of some of the top mainstream media sources and consists of ~534,000 posts ranging from 2012 to 2016.
+Metadata available for each post includes:
+* post id
+* message
+* description
+* caption
+* post type
+* reactions (love count, wow count, haha count, sad count, thankful count, angry count)
+* user interaction (comments, shares)
+* date/time posted

 ## Results
 ### Comparing love and angry reactions for posts mentioning Donald Trump to those mentioning Barack Obama